brokuene/chrome-extension-youtubehttps/README.md

 * With option "Auto run on every page" at popup, you don't have to click page action on every single page.
 Process will start automatically always after any **http** page is loaded.

 * To completely forget about extension and always have youtube videos trough secured **https** protocol you can run extension as proxy.
 The page action in address bar will be not displayed but every request to `http://www.youtube.com/embed*` will be redirected to `https://www.youtube.com/embed*` at a very low level.
-Adress `http://www.youtube.com` will be also redirected to `https://www.youtube.com`.
+Address `http://www.youtube.com` will be also redirected to `https://www.youtube.com`.
 Running as proxy can be set in extension options in Chrome: Main menu -> Tools -> Extensions and the Options link near this extension.

 Installation